KCC Consumer Alert

 Wholesale prices for natural gas are based on supply and demand and are not regulated, a decision made by the U.S. Congress in the 1980s.
 Accordingly, these costs are often outside the control of your energy provider, and they are passed through to the end consumer, outside of a rate case, without markup or profit.
 While natural gas companies use hedging and storage to control cost increases, and electric utilities are able to generate a substantial portion of their electricity with low or no fuel cost generating resources, it’s not possible to avoid all cost increases associated with higher wholesale energy costs.

-As a result, many electric and gas utilities have increased their Energy Cost Adjustments (ECAs) or Purchased Gas Adjustments (PGAs) recently.
+As a result, many electric and gas utilities have increased their Energy Cost Adjustments (ECAs) or Purchased Gas Adjustments (PGAs).
 In some cases these variable energy rates have doubled over recently low levels, and in many cases these levels are the highest seen in ten years or more.
 Transportation and storage costs have increased as well.

 It is important to note that these higher energy costs are audited by Commission audit staff and customers only pay the actual wholesale energy costs that their utility provider pays, without markup or profit.